Build a Holiday Campaign in Klaviyo (Step-by-Step with Guide)

 Licensing requirements vary by location, but typically include:

 Inventory selection depends on your target market and local preferences.
 Common items include beverages, snacks, personal care items, and household essentials.
-Grocery items are generally high margin, and therefore, it’s a good idea to carry the most essential groceries.
+Grocery items are generally high-margin, and therefore, it’s a good idea to carry the most essential groceries.

 Several factors contribute to a successful convenience store.
 Some factors include: